Hasbiyallahu/myProject/README.md

-# NewsApp
+# myProject
-I created a news app folder
+I created a Portfolio